 Crocodiles and other animals fight brutal wars throughout their lives.
 As a result, they suffer terrible wounds and surrender parts of their own bodies.
 Yes, the fishermen mentioned above had nothing to do with the chopped off limb and tail.
 Before the crocodile lost his final battle, he had survived many costly fights.
 Fights that left him physically impaired.

 During his lifetime, this crocodile lost organs while doing what he had to do to survive.
-His final battle brought forth additional losses — the day he was entangled in a fisherman’s net.
+His final battle caused additional losses — the day he was entangled in a fisherman’s net.
 Even after death, the poor crocodile kept losing lifeless parts.
 The thorough cleaning process conducted before the transformation of the body into an exhibition item led to the displacement of the skull and several smaller bones.
 How do you lose a skull while cleaning the body?
 Someone owes us an explanation.

-The Institute of National Museums of Rwanda reconstructed the skeleton and replaced missing body parts in a successful bid to recreate the appearance of the fallen crocodile.
-The missing parts were obtained from Lake Birira in Ngoma District where another bloody encounter between fishermen and a huge crocodile led to the loss of the latter’s life.
+The Institute of National Museums of Rwanda reconstructed the skeleton and replaced the missing body parts in a successful bid to recreate the appearance of the fallen crocodile.
+The parts were obtained from Lake Birira in Ngoma District where another bloody encounter between fishermen and a huge crocodile led to the loss of the latter’s life.

 My recent expedition around the Ngoma - Bugesera lakes was memorable.
 The views of these attractions are breathtaking.
 I had an exotic dining experience on the lakeside terrace of one of those serene resorts built in the area.
 I am planning another escape to the area but I will avoid an encounter with the bona fide inhabitants of its water bodies.
 Some boats are considered safe but I would rather kick back, relax and enjoy the view from the terrace.